coli-saar/coli-saar.github.io/genplanstrategyrefine.md

 ## Overview

 **Previous work** (Silver et al. '24') proposed a framework consisting of three steps:
-1. the LLM first generates a summary of the domain in natural language
+1. the LLM first generates a summary of the domain in natural language,
 2. the LLM then generates a strategy for the domain, again in natural language, and
 3. the LLM then implements that strategy as a Python program, that gets debugged on example planning tasks. <br>